SaharshPatel24/AstroAlgorithms/astro-algorithm-backend/README.md

 The backend uses MongoDB to store user data, challenges, and game progress.
 Ensure proper configuration by updating the `.env` file with your database connection details.

+## Testing

+Leveraging Jest for comprehensive unit testing and end-to-end (E2E) testing, ensuring robustness and functionality of our backend API. 🧪

 ## Contributing

 Contributions are welcome!